mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 ## Introduction

+The [OPC.UA.PubSub][OPC.UA.PubSub] offers the publish-subscribe communication pattern as an option to client-server pattern and is a consistent part of the OPC UA specifications suit.
+The detailed description of the  [OPC.UA.PubSub][OPC.UA.PubSub] has been covered by the document [ OPC Unified Architecture Part 14: PubSub Main Technology Features][README.PubSubMTF].

+The specification defines the following actors:

+* `Publisher`: is the actor that pushes `NetworkMessage` structures to an underlying transport layer.
+* `Subscriber`: is the actor that consumes data encapsulated by the `NetworkMessage` structure, which is polled from the underlying transport layer.

+The `Publisher` is the actor that pushes `NetworkMessage` structures to an underlying transport layer.
+It represents a certain data source, for example, a control device, a manufacturing process, a weather station, or a stock exchange.
+It may be also OPC UA Clients, OPC UA Servers or in general any applications that understand the syntax and semantics of the `NetworkMessage` structure.

+The `Subscriber` actors are the consumers of `NetworkMessage` structure, which are polled from the underlying transport layer.
+They may be OPC UA Clients, OPC UA Servers or in general any applications that understand the syntax and semantics of the `NetworkMessage` structure.

 This specification defines the OPC Unified Architecture (OPC UA) PubSub communication model.
 The PubSub communication model defines an OPC UA publish-subscribe pattern instead of the Client/Server pattern defined by the Services in Part 4.

 The specification consists of: